Copyright: EPI Inc. Contact: tech@epi-eng.com

 NOTE: All our Products, Designs and Services are SUSTAINABLE, ORGANIC, GLUTEN-FREE, CONTAIN NO GMO's, and will not upset anyone's precious FEELINGS or delicate SENSIBILITIES.

-NOTE: THIS PROJECT IS OVER 23 YEARS OLD.
+NOTE: THIS PROJECT IS NEARLY 30 YEARS OLD.
 WE ARE NO LONGER PRODUCING ANYTHING BASED ON THE OLD SMALLBLOCK CHEVY BECAUSE WE ARE CONVINCED THAT THE NEWER, LS-BASED ENGINES ARE SUPERIOR IN SEVERAL IMPORTANT WAYS.
 I AM LEAVING THIS PAGE ON THE SITE FOR ENGINE-BUILDING TIPS and INFORMATIONAL PURPOSES ONLY.

 The Gen-1 Aircraft Engine Program began in 1993, and the first version of the engine was completed in 1996.
 It was a lightweight, normally-aspirated liquid-cooled V8 with specially-developed top-end and bottom-end components, designed for (a) maximum reliability and (b) excellent performance.
 It had completely-redundant ignition systems with two spark plugs per cylinder and a specially-developed mechanical fuel injection system.